-As at 31 December 2019 and 2018, the Group had no borrowings other than lease liabilities which are carried at average fixed interest rate of 6% (2018:Nil) as shown in note 22 and all its interest bearing financial assets are mainly bank deposits with maturity no more than one year.
+As at 31 December 2021 and 2020, the Group had no interest bearing borrowings other than lease liabilities which are carried at average fixed interest rate of 7% (2020:6%) as shown in note 23 and all its interest bearing financial assets are mainly bank deposits with maturity no more than one year.
 Accordingly, the Group's cash flow interest rate risk is considered insignificant.